davidjamesknight/Skooma/README.md

 | <strong>2</strong> | 2        | 1.0    | True     | c       | 2022-01-03 |
 | <strong>3</strong> | 3        | 1.5    | True     | d       | 2022-01-04 |
 | <strong>4</strong> | 4        | 2.0    | True     | e       | 2022-01-05 |

+## To do
+- [ ] Experiment with Nim or Rust bindings to speed up element-wise validation (Skooma currently iterates over the underlying NumPy array in `pd.Series.unique()` for scalar operations; this is faster than iterating over a `pd.Series` but still not optimal)
+- [ ] Add handling for arguments that aren't DataFrames